- Faculty: BRAD KEUNING

 - Faculty: Kelsey Edwards

-- Faculty: SCOTT HARMAN
+- Faculty: LAUREN ESPY

 Above: Dana Freeman, "Between the Conscious and the Unconscious", photographs & glass books with photo transparencies.